airalab/robonomics-wiki/docs/door-notification.md

 **Save configuration and reload Home Assistant.**

 As result, in your Home Assistant service will be created service, which will send any message to the Telegram chat with you.
+You can check it in Developer Tools menu on Home Assistant web interface.

 <robo-wiki-video controls src="https://static.robonomics.network/wiki/telegram-result.mp4" />